alok/LeanTool/README.md

 - Set up the MCP server in Cursor, see [instructions](https://docs.cursor.com/context/model-context-protocol).
 E.g. for `sse` mode,  run the server with `poetry run python leanmcp.py --sse --port 8008`, then in Cursor, go to `Cursor Settings > Features > MCP`, click on the `+ Add New MCP Server` button, and fill in the URL `http://<your-host-or-ip-address>:8008/sse`.
 - Test the set up.
 You may want to explicitly ask the LLM to use the tool in your prompt.
 If needed, add additional instructions in the [Rules for AI](https://docs.cursor.com/context/rules-for-ai) setting.
 - Example test prompt: "State a theorem in Lean 4 that n*(n+1) is even, for all natural numbers n.
 Write `sorry` in place of the proof.
 Pass the code to the provided tool to check for syntax, and show me its output".
-Cursor will show the MCP tool call; you may need to click the `approve` button.
+Cursor will show the MCP tool call; you may need to click the `Run tool` button to approve the call.